-Each year, the AUSA statement before the committees stresses that who serve on the committees and the tireless efforts of their professional and personal staffs.
+Each year, the AUSA statement before the committees stresses that America's veterans are grateful.
+Much of the good done for veterans in the past would have been impossible without the commitment of those who serve on the committees and the tireless efforts of their professional and personal staffs.